VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/life_cycle.md

 One of the main responsibilities of Bioinformaticians within a diagnostic setting involves the development and maintenance of software used in diagnostic processes.
 Because ISO-15189 does not cover software development, it is essential that inhouse software is created and maintained in accordance with recognized harmonized standards, such as IEC-62304.
 The IEC-62304 description of the software development life cycle (SDLC) is consistent with the practices in most software-centric entities.

 ## 1.2 Software Development Life Cycle
 SDLC processes that are commonly used include planning, requirements, architectural design, development, testing, deployment and maintenance.
-Bioinformatics software development within a ISO-15189 certified genetics laboratory shall establish documented procedures that cover all SDLC stages.
+Bioinformatics software development within a ISO-15189 certified genetics laboratory shall establish documented guidelines that cover all SDLC stages.

 ## 1.2.1 Planning
 Planning entails developing a comprehensive software development plan.
 This includes brainstorming the initial ideas, ideation of the final goal, determining the necessary resources, creating a schedule and establishing achievable milestones.
-Within a genetics laboratory software development often occurs within the background of laboratory tests.
+Within a laboratory software development often occurs within the background of laboratory tests.
 The laboratory therefore needs to develop a solid strategy for change management for its genetic tests that emphasizes all these features, and software development should be an integral part of this strategy.
 Smaller scale software development and maintenance cycles that might not affect other areas of a genetic lab should maintain a similar strategy on a smaller scale and less laborious, and might use tooling that is more effective for software development, such as code based documentation, an online documentation system that are more suitable for software development planning (like confluence, or wikipages), an issue management system (like issue manager or jira) or combinations thereof.
 Guidelines should cover both strategies, large scale and small scale.